 We offer regular field trips to areas around the San Francisco Bay Area for newcomers to learn more about their new community, bond with their volunteer tutors, and decrease isolation.
 In the past, we have offered trips to Alcatraz, Disney on Ice, the Exploratorium, SF Giants' Games, and a variety of local museums.
 Field trips are regularly offered to Home-based Volunteers and their students, along with our After-School students.

-We are able to provide supplemental care management and family support to our highest-need families, connecting them to important community resources while preparing them for long-term self-sufficiency and self-advocacy.
+We are able to provide supplemental social adjustment and case management to our highest-need families, connecting them to important community resources while preparing them for long-term self-sufficiency and self-advocacy.
 We continually communicate with our partners to ensure that our students have the family support options they need to thrive.
 Currently, we offer this service in Oakland.